-Morgan Stanley (MS) Smith Barney, the brokerage venture of Morgan Stanley and Citigroup Inc. (C), was fined $450,000 after a trader amassed a $1.3 billion bet in 2009, Financial Industry Regulatory Authority records show.
+Morgan Stanley (MS:US) Smith Barney, the brokerage venture of Morgan Stanley and Citigroup Inc. (C:US), was fined $450,000 after a trader amassed a $1.3 billion bet in 2009, Financial Industry Regulatory Authority records show.

 The brokerage didn’t have enough controls in place to detect that Jared Weinryt, 31, had breached his $116 million trading limit as he made overnight bets on futures, Finra said this month.
 The trades led to losses for Morgan Stanley Smith Barney of about $14.9 million, according to Finra.